 Why tournament poker?

-The chance to really win the big money.
+The chance to win big money.

 As already stated there are millions of dollars up for grabs and the best players may lock you out from the top spots, even reaching the 2nd or 3rd round in the smaller tournaments can earn you a few thousand dollars.

-Of course there is a buy in to play these games but that is a risk that all poker players are willing to take.
+Of course, there is a buy-in to play these games, but that is a risk that all poker players are willing to take.

 Another great reason to try out tournament poker is that you are up against some of the best players in the world.

-This is a bane and a boon for players, while you get the experience of playing with players of various skills there is also the opportunity that you would be out of your depth in these tournaments and that would hit you hard, at least in your pride and your pocket.
+This is a bane and a boon for players, while you get the experience of playing with players of various skills there is also the opportunity that you would be out of your depth in these tournaments, and that would hit you hard, at least in your pride and your pocket.

 Another reason to love tournament poker is the sheer excitement it involves, of course losing out at the table is not fun but watching other players duke it out for the championship is fun to watch.